philanc/ple/README.md

 - crude undo/redo functions
 - multiple buffers (but just one window at a time for the moment)
 - read, write, save files.
-- simple macro recording and playing (a la emacs)
 - a minimal help command (F1 or ^X^H - give a short description of the basic bindings)

 Configuration -- the editor can be configured / customized with a